conceptometry/frontend-students/README.md

 # Conceptometry Frontend (Beta 1)
-Conceptometry is a brand that patches the vulnerability of students not being tracked while studying in the *traditional INDIAN school*.
+Conceptometry is a brand that has made a product which patches the vulnerability of students not being tracked while studying in the *traditional INDIAN school*.
 We aim to make every student *excellent* at he/her does.
 For this purpose we need a **tracking solution** that will track where the students performance can be improved.
 Last but not the least we want to provide this to every student and every teacher at an **extremely affordable cost**.

 ## Frontend - Students
 #### Platform - Create React App / React JS